g-luo/news_clippings_training/README.md

 * `test.sh`: Default inference script.

 ## Reproducing Experiments
 Currently the training / inference scripts are configured to reproduce the experiments from our paper with the config files we have released.
-You can choose to run your own custom configs by changinng the flag to `config=configs/experiments/clip.yaml`.
+You can choose to run your own custom configs by changing the flag to `config=configs/experiments/clip.yaml`.

 You can tune hyperparameters for model fitting using the fields `optimizer`, `training`, `scheduler`.
 You can also modify architecture choices in `model_config`.